gplaps/ICR2FFB/README.md

    - 'NASCAR1' for NASCAR Racing 1 US version 1.21
    - 'NASCAR2' for NASCAR Racing 2 DOS version 2.03
    - 'N993DFX' for NASCAR Racing 1999 Edition 3DFX for Windows
- - "Force" - This controls the force scale, PLEASE BE CAREFUL I have tried to make my code to not send a massive input to the wheel but you can never be too careful
+ - "Force" - This controls the force scale, **PLEASE BE CAREFUL** I have tried to make my code to not send a massive input to the wheel but you can never be too careful
-      **Be careful** — although the code limits input, always test with low force first.

 4. **Run the app**, then launch the game.
    After a moment, the window should begin showing telemetry.